 The above potential tax benefit for tax losses has not been recognised in the statement of financial position.
 These tax losses can only be utilised in the future if the continuity of ownership test is passed, or failing that, the same business test is passed.

-Note 8.
-Current assets - cash and cash equivalents
+Note 7.
+Cash and cash equivalents

 Conso lidated

-2017 \$'000 2016 \$'000
+2018 \$'000 2017 \$'000

-Cash at bank 1,015 1,334
+Cash at bank 418 1,015

-Note 9.
-Current assets - trade and other receivables
+Note 8.
+Trade and other receivables